oskar2517/vfd-tube-calculator/README.md

 <img src="assets/case_finished.jpg" width="500px">

-I later attached some rubber feet to the bottom plate so the calculator would not directly stand on the case's edges.
+I later attached some rubber feet to the bottom plate so the calculator would not rest directly on the case's edges.

 ## Wiring the Tubes